 Reggie Love is a unique witness to history, whose introduction to Washington was working in Senator Barack Obama’s mailroom.
 As “body man” to Obama during his first presidential campaign, Love’s job was to stay one step behind the candidate but think and act three steps ahead during a typical eighteen-hour workday.

-As President Obama’s personal aide during that momentous first term, Love sat yards from the Oval Office and often spent more time with the President than anyone else.
+During President Obama’s first term, Love served as the president’s personal aide, sitting yards from the Oval Office and often spent more time with the president than anyone else.
 While his experiences were unique, the lessons he learned during his tenure with the President are universal.
 Persistence.
 Responsibility.
 Passion for a cause greater than yourself.
 In short, maturity.

 Having served as a partner at Isaacson, Miller from 2005 to 2007, Ericka rejoined the firm in 2016.
 Her education-focused practice is broad, mirroring her wide variety of experience.
 Her clients are located around the country and include preK-16 education nonprofits, education advocacy organizations, foundations, scientific research societies, historically black colleges and universities, and social justice research institutes.
 Ericka leads the firm’s preK-12 education and education improvement practice, and she serves on the firm’s Executive Committee.